vapourlang/vapour-website/blog/2024-release.md

 an ISC submission for a grant with other
 [R community members](https://github.com/orgs/pre-processing-r/people).

-We did not obtain the grant and this project died down, but it could not leave my mind, I have since kept trying to put something together but ran into many hurdles. mostly technical (skill issues), until now...
+We did not obtain the grant and that project died down, but it could not leave my mind, I have since kept trying to put something together but ran into many hurdles. mostly technical (skill issues), until now...
 I hope.